nicholasfranklin/AC-Circuit-Simulator/README.md

 # PROGRAMMING A CIRCUIT SIMULATOR WITH MODIFIED NODAL ANALYSIS

+Project for PHYS30762 at the University of Manchester

 This repository explores the design of an AC circuit simulator implemented in C++ using Modified Nodal Analysis (MNA).
 The simulator supports arbitrary closed circuits consisting solely of resistors, inductors, and